The Mediterranean Sea dried up almost completely during the Messinian Salinity Crisis

 The Zanclean megaflood: end of the crisis

-All extreme events eventually came to an end.
-Steep rivers incised the edges of the basin, causing it to recede in many places (through the process called headward erosion).
-Near Gibraltar, river erosion caused scarps to retreat to the west, until at a given time, the Atlantic Ocean flowed over the edge.
-Water spilled over gradually at first, but soon the huge water masses carved out a deep channel, forming great thundering rapids.
-The great refill - named the Zanclean Flood - had started.
-It ended the 600,000-year long salinity crisis.
-This great flood marks the end of the Messinian Age and the beginning of the Zanclean Age (after Zancle, Greek for, again, the city of Messina.
-The Zanclean also happens to be the first age of the Pliocene).
+All extreme events eventually come to an end.
+Steep rivers incised the edges of the basin, causing it to recede in many places (through the fluvial process called headward erosion that causes river networks to evolve over time, such as the Zambezi and Victoria Falls).
+After 600,000 years of desiccations, river erosion near Gibraltar caused steep slopes to retreat to the west, until at a given time, the Atlantic Ocean spilled over the edge.
+Water spilled over gradually at first, but soon the water masses carved out a deep channel, forming thundering rapids.
+The great refill - the Zanclean Flood - had started and marks the end of the Messinian Age and the beginning of the Zanclean Age of the Pliocene (after Zancle, Greek for the city of Messina.

 The Pillars of Hercules

 The mythical Pillars of Hercules stand on either side of the narrow Strait of Gibraltar (with the Rock of Gibraltar on one side and Monte Hacho or Jebel Musa on the other).
-In ancient times this was the gateway to the unknown world beyond the Classical world.
-The pillars even appear on the Spanish flag.
-Coincidentally or not, Pliny the Elder wrote about the myth (in Historia Naturalis, 77 AD) in which Hercules slashes the mountains at that spot, creating the narrow passage.
+In Antiquity this was the gateway to the unknown world beyond the Classical world.
+The pillars are shown on the Spanish flag.
+Coincidentally or not, Pliny the Elder wrote about the myth (in Historia Naturalis, 77 AD) in which Hercules slashes the mountains at that location, creating the narrow passage.
 Would the gods have known that mother nature could be even more savage?

 The future of the Mediterranean